varnish/Varnish-Book/varnish_sysadmin.rst

    `www.example.com` and ``req.url`` the value of `/index.html`.
 Note how
    the leading `/` is included in ``req.url``.

+   Varnish only obeys the first header it finds of "s-maxage" in Cache-Control, "max-age" in Cache-Control or the Expire header.
+   However, it is often necessary to check the values of other headers too - ``vcl_fetch`` is the place to do that.

 Solution: VCL - avoid caching a page
 ------------------------------------

 .. include:: vcl/avoid_caching_page.vcl
+   :literal:

+.. include:: vcl/honor_more_cache_headers.vcl
    :literal:

 .. container:: handout